Make a Positive Transition from Parents’ Room to Own (5 Tips)

 Conclusion

-Many parents have the habit of putting their kids to bed in the same place they used to do.
+Many parents habitually put their kids to bed where they used to.

 But, this is not necessary and may also lead to bad habits such as lack of independence and disappointment.